kanenorman/mobility-ai/milestone_submissions/README.md

 - Evaluates model performance on the test set and calculates RMSE, MAE, and R².
 - Conducts a hyperparameter tuning experiment to optimize the student model's RMSE.
 - Records the best hyperparameters and RMSE during the tuning process.

-This format should be easily pasted into GitHub markdown while preserving code-like formatting.